 What is the most important information I should know about Afinitor?

 Afinitor can cause serious and sometimes fatal side effects.
-Call your doctor right away if you have symptoms such as: fever, chills, joint pain, cough, trouble breathing, swelling, little or no urinating, loss of appetite, dark urine, yellowing of your skin or eyes, or upper stomach pain.
+Call your doctor right away if you have symptoms such as: fever, chills, joint pain, cough, chest pain, wheezing, trouble breathing, swelling, little or no urinating, loss of appetite, dark urine, yellowing of your skin or eyes, or upper stomach pain.